Elijah Mitchell Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Recent Performances

-- In last week's matchup with the Texans, Mitchell rushed for 119 yards on 21 carries (averaging 5.7 yards per attempt).
+- Last week against the Texans, Mitchell picked up 119 yards on 21 carries (averaging 5.7 yards per attempt).

-- Mitchell tacked on two catches for 11 yards and scored one receiving touchdown.
+- He also reeled in two passes for 11 yards and scored one touchdown through the air.

-- Mitchell has put up 119 rushing yards on 21 carries (39.7 yards per game) with zero touchdowns during his last three games.
+- Mitchell has rushed for 119 yards on 21 carries (39.7 yards per game) on the ground during his last three games.

-- He's also caught two passes for 11 yards (3.7 per game) and one touchdown.
+- He also has two catches for 11 yards (3.7 per game) and one TD.

 Mitchell's San Francisco Teammates